IvanBezrukavyi/ts-playwright/README.md

 # These are my first baby steps in Type Script and Playwright

-I took this [course](https://softserve.udemy.com/course/playwright-tutorials-automation-testing) from Udemy
+My learning page is based on this [course](https://softserve.udemy.com/course/playwright-tutorials-automation-testing) from Udemy and my own scenarios I developed and put into `test-demoqa` directory

 **Table of Contents**